kadena-community/kadena.js/packages/libs/react-ui/README.md

 Sprinkles is an optional utility class built on top of VE that allows users to generate a set of custom utility classes (similar to Tailwind). @kadena/react-ui has setup sprinkles using the defined theme based on the Kadena Design System.
-When possible it is preferrable to use these utility classes and avoid creating unnecessary custom classes using the `style` function to keep the bundle smaller.
+Whenever possible it is preferrable to use these utility classes and avoid creating unnecessary custom classes using the `style` function to keep the bundle size smaller.

 _Colors_